React Hooks Basic

 we need to call fetchUser again when the id of parent component get updated.

-this will also get call when we our cmponent get re-render
+this will also get call when we our component get re-render

 when we run setState.